 About 4K

-We are the only wildlife film school in the world to supply you with 4K cameras
+We are proud to be the only wildlife film school in the world to film and edit 4K in the field for such an unprecedented amount of time…

 The Wildlife Film School is proud to be able to permit you to film all of your footage during your film course in 4K.
-Not only do we have one of Sony’s best ever selling 4K cameras the PXW-FS7; but we also have a Sony Z100, DJI Inspire Quadcopter (with twin control units (one for the pilot, one for the camera operator)) a DJI Ronin MX hand-held camera stabilisation system, Tilta G2X DSLR one-handed camera gimble, DJI Osmo, Konova K7 Slider for time-lapse photography/film, all of which are fully capable of filming in True 4K; plus a selection of various grip, tripod and support equipment.
+Not only do we have one of Sony’s best ever selling 4K cameras the PXW-FS7; but we also have a Sony Z100, DJI Inspire Quadcopter (with twin control units (one for the pilot, one for the camera operator)) a DJI Osmo, Konova K7 Slider for time-lapse photography/film, all of which are fully capable of filming in True 4K; plus a selection of various grip, tripod and support equipment.

 With having 4K camera equipment, it’s also necessary to have the computer equipment and software capable of handling the 4K footage.
 When you add the further complication of editing on location in a tent, and we’ve had to look long and hard to find a complete mobile editing system that was capable of giving you the necessary power to complete your project out in the field.